famnkunf/BMTObservatory_Arduino/README.md

-This is a platformio ESP8266 Project for BMTObservatory Project
+This is a platformio ESP8266 Source Code for BMTObservatory Project